Priyanshu-U/DevOps_Attendance_Dashboard/README.md

 # DevOps Course Attendance Dashboard
 Welcome to the DevOps Course Attendance Dashboard!
 This project is a web-based dashboard built using Streamlit that provides insights into the attendance of the course.
-It pulls the attendance data directly from the form responses and calculates and segments the students based on their attendance percentage, considering the minimum applicable criteria of 75% attendance as per school laws.
+It pulls the attendance data directly from the form responses and calculates and segments the students based on their attendance percentage, considering the minimum applicable criteria of 75% attendance as per school rules.

 ## Features
-Graphical representation of attendance data Segmentation of students based on attendance criteria Dataframe view for detailed insights
+- Graphical representation of attendance data
+- Segmentation of students based on attendance criteria
+- Dataframe view for detailed insights
-Automatic data updates from form responses
+- Automatic data updates from form responses

 ## Demo
 Check out the live demo of the [DevOps Course Attendance Dashboard](https://devops-dash-iiitl.streamlit.app/).